schlegel11/JFXAnimation/README.md

 ...
 ```

-For example you can use multiple target properties via varargs like:
+For example you can use multiple target properties via varargs:

 ```java
 ...